syuja/GreenPlumSetup/TUTORIAL.md

   4. Create an External table:
   Creating an external table doesn't move the data into our Greenplum database.
 The external table definition simply provides **references** to two otp files on the host.
-It also defines the communication protocol, `gpfdist`, and the port number to use.
+It also declares the communication protocol, `gpfdist`, and the port number to use.

   External tables can be accessed as if they were regular, local database tables.
 They can be queried directly and in parallel.